2021 Transparency Notice

-Charges incurred for treatment not medically necessary are not eligible service expenses.
+Charges incurred for not medically necessary services are not eligible service expenses.

 Some covered service expenses require prior authorization.
 In general, network providers must obtain authorization from us prior to providing a service or supply to a member.
 However, there are some network eligible service expenses for which you must obtain the prior authorization.

 For services or supplies that require prior authorization, as shown on the Schedule of Benefits, you must obtain authorization from us before you or your dependent member:

 - Receive a service or supply from a non-network provider;

 - Are admitted into a network facility by a non-network provider; or